rbotafogo/galaaz/blogs/gknit/gknit.md

 and is followed by some other text!
 ````

-The result of executing the above ckunk is the following sentence with inline Ruby code
+The result of executing the above chunk is the following sentence with inline Ruby code

 <div style="margin-bottom:50px;">
 </div>